ami-167/Squad_analyzer_FM_2024/README.md

 # Squad_analyzer_FM_2024
 Small tool to help you analyze your FM2024 squad :)

-How to get the data out of FM:
+How to get the data out of FM and into the tool:
 1. Download the view file "Attributes FM24.fmf" from here.
 2. Save it in the Views folder, should be something like C:\Users\YourUser\Documents\Sports Interactive\Football Manager 2024\views.
 3. In FM, go into your Squad view.